Throughout my career, I’ve had the fantastic experience of working with small businesses who are new to the idea of

 The Purpose of Policies and Procedures vs. the Pain of Policies and Procedures

 After management understands the definitions of policies and procedures, they stop asking, “What are policies and procedures?” or “what is the purpose of a policy?” and move onto, “Why do I have to write policies and procedures?”
-Small business’ management generally have the same set of objections to writing down a set of policies and procedures, all relating to difficulty, company culture, and time restraints.
+Small business’ management generally has the same set of objections to writing down a set of policies and procedures, all relating to difficulty, company culture, and time restraints.
 But, let’s remember: the benefits outweigh the pain of policies and procedures.
 The purpose of policies and procedures is so much greater than writing down some rules.
 My explanation of these benefits usually sounds something like this:

 “But it’s really hard!”
 Well, yes…but no. Most companies without mature policies and procedures are operating fairly well or they wouldn’t still be in business.
 It’s certainly easier to define security from the very beginning, but that doesn’t mean it can’t be easy to start with what you’re doing now and then refine it later on.